 If you use reusable wipes, use a small zippered pouch to hold the clean ones and opt for a travel size spray bottle from the trial size section of the store to carry your wipe solution.

 Be sure to pack at least one diaper for every 2-3 hours if that is how often you change at home.
 I always bring a few spares just in case.

 You can use cloth diapers at Disneyland.
-If you plan and pack well you can easily carry cloth diapers, baby food, a change of clothes, and a few extras with no issues.
+If you plan and pack well, you can carry cloth diapers, baby food, a change of clothes, and a few extras with no issues.

 What I cannot stress enough of is making sure you bring your trimmest diapers.
-You do not have to buy new diapers you can add a disposable insert at a low cost or buy a few hemp or bamboo inserts that are trimmer to make your favorite pockets trimmer and more absorbent.
-It's likely our Grandmothers clothed diaper on the go as well with less fabulous diapers then we have today so if they can do it, we can too.
+You do not get new diapers you can add a disposable insert at a low cost or buy a few hemp or bamboo inserts that are trimmer to make your favorite pockets trimmer and more absorbent.
+Our Grandmothers cloth diapered on the go as well with less fabulous diapers than we do.

-So there you have it.
-An old article pretty much re-hashing what pretty much every Mom and Disney bloggers say today about nursing here.
-I've yet to hear anyone I know personally have issues.
+An old article that re-hashes what pretty much every Mom and Disney bloggers say today about nursing here.
+I've yet to hear anyone I know have issues.
 Cloth Diapers, however, are something most people do not blog about using at Disney.
-It's doable and it needed to be said.
+It's doable.
+Nobody tells you that.

 Please read my post dedicated to saving time waiting in line here.
 It is very helpful when you have children with you.

 This post tells you what rides are baby friendly.
 Have a great trip.